Feed • Educate • Advocate

 Food distribution is made possible by generous donors, thousands of volunteers and a network of more than 200 nonprofit partners that receive food from the Foodbank’s warehouses and distribute it directly to people in need.
 Our partners include food pantries, senior centers, rescue missions, community kitchens and other feeding programs.
 The Foodbank also provides direct service through programs such as the Mobile Pantry, the Backpack Program, Picnic in the Park and School Pantry.
 It also offers Share Our Strength’s Cooking Matters, a national program that teaches low-income families how to get more food for their money and better nourishment from those foods.

 The system works extremely well.
 Last fiscal year, through its network, the Foodbank distributed 12.8 million pounds of food or 10.7 million meals.
 This is an increase of 1.4 million pounds or 12% from the previous year.
 Since 2009, our food distribution has increased by 86%. , but it is still not enough to meet the need we’re seeing.
 The Foodbank serves an average of 106,500 people per month.

-Working in partnership with Feeding America – the national network of more than 200 food banks – and with the national, regional and local food industry, The Idaho Foodbank’s mission is to help feed, educate and advocate for Idaho’s hungry through a network of community-based partners and to develop efficient solutions to strengthen individuals, families and communities.
+Working in partnership with Feeding America – the national network of more than 200 food banks – and with the national, regional and local food industry, The Idaho Foodbank’s mission is to help feed, educate and advocate for Idaho’s hungry through collaborative partnerships to develop efficient solutions that strengthen individuals, families and communities.